teaprof/boost-asio-example/README.md

 buffers of incoming and outgoing messages), and a fresh buffer should be obtained for the next portion of data.
 Since the parent object can be already destroyed, this function should check it before calling any function of it.
 This can be achieved using `weak_ptr` to parent object.
-But we invent a special mechanism called safe callback (see below).
+But we use a special mechanism called SafeCallback (see below).

 - Server and client objects can be created in any way you want.
 They can be global variable, local variables of function `main` (placed to the stack), or allocated in the heap.
 No matter how they are created and used, the asynchronous calls will work fine.
 This is the result of using safe callback mechanism.

-- Finally, we generalize Server and Client classes by allowing send and receive any data type.
+- Finally, we generalize Server and Client classes by allowing them to send and receive any data type.
 This is achieved by using templates.
 Of course, when you do `read<YourMessageType>(msg)`, you should be sure that counterpartner sends exactly the same data
 (with the same representation of this data in memory).

-### Safe callback
+### Safe callback implementation

-Consider the case, when asynchronous read operation is ready and you need to swap buffers and call asynchronous read again.
-This should be done in member function of communicator object which wraps async read operation.
-This object guaranteed to live while async operation is in progress or it calls callback function of this object.
-But object that should consume the buffer with recently accepted message can be already destroyed.
-To deal with this case, using of weak pointers is a good idea.
-But in this case we should place our consumer object in the heap and create at least one shared_ptr to him.
+When callback function is member function of some object, we should check if this object is still alive before calling this function.
+For this purpose we utilize a shared_ptr to bool variable.
+Our implementation consists of two classes.

-This example uses another solution: create shared_ptr to a bool variable, indicating whether consumer object is alive or not.
-This way is implemented in two classes.
-The first class which is named `SafeCallback` wraps callback function.
-When it called it checks this bool variable, and if it is true, executes wrapped callback function.
-If it is false, nothing is done (consumer object is destroyed, the accepted messaged is not needed).
-This class can be casted to `std::function`.
+The first class `SafeCallback` is a wrapper for callback member function that is very close to std::function, but before invoking wrapped function it checks the boolean variable protecting this callback.

-The second class named `SafeCallbackHolder` holds shared_ptr to the same bool variable too and sets it to false when its destructor is called.
-This class is designed to be a member of consumer class to automaticaly prevent calling consumer class members when the consumer objects is already destroyed.
-The `SafeCallbackHolder` class is initialized with the pointer to the callback member function, and can generate SafeCallback objects to pass them to the constructors of communicator objects.
+The second class `SafeCallbackHolder` is a sentinel class that is designed to be placed inside the class containing the callback member function.
+When the sentinel object is deleted, its destructor sets the boolean variable to false.
+This is a way how to protect member function from being called after the object is destroyed.

 (C) Egor Tsvetkov, 2023